RxSwiftCommunity/RxController/document/chapter3-viewcontroller.md

     - right(or trailing)
     - bottom

-Sometime, we may set multiple constraints in a single line.
+Sometime, we may set multiple constraints of a same group in a single line.
 In this line, the multiple constraints should follow this order.
 For multiple lines, the first constraints should follow this order.